 This informative post documents frequently asked questions and answers about child support in Rhode Island.
 This legal post, related to family law in Providence Family Court, was authored by an East Providence Family Court Lawyer.
+If you are in need of legal representation in a child support case contact a Rhode Island child support lawyer.
+A RI child support attorney can get you justice and provide excellent legal advice.

 What if my child’s parent works overtime?
 Will overtime be included?